Car maintenance: the DIY essentials for looking after your car

-Ensuring your tyres are in good condition is the most important single thing you can do.
-Fortunately, it’s also one of the easiest.
-The Highway Code recommends you check your tyre pressures once a week.
+Ensuring your tires are in good condition is perhaps the most important thing you can do – they’re the only thing keeping your car stuck to the road after all.
+Fortunately, they’re also one of the easiest things to check.
+The Highway Code recommends you check your tyre pressures once a week and it’s good practice to do the same before every long journey.
 But while you’re doing that, you may as well check your general tyre condition and wear, too.

 To check your tyre pressure, first locate your car’s tyre-pressure chart, which is usually printed on the frame inside one of the doors, inside the fuel filler cap or in your car's handbook.
 It’ll tell you the correct pressures for your car – under normal circumstances and if you’re carrying more passengers or lots of luggage.